Lending to UK businesses is only a few steps away!

 (after fees and bad debts, but before tax)

-* This is the weighted average net return across all investors lending for 180 days or more through Funding Circle over an annualised period (simple average = 5.8%; median = 6.5%, ie, 50% of investors are earning 6.5% or more).
+* This is the weighted average return across all investors lending for 180 days or more through Funding Circle over an annualised period.
 It includes all earnings and is calculated after fees and bad debt but before tax.
-Past performance is not a guide to future performance.
-This investment involves lending to UK businesses, where the value of your investment is variable and can go down as well as up.
+Investment through Funding Circle involves lending to small and medium sized businesses so your investment can go down as well as up.
+Remember, past returns are not necessarily a guide to future returns.
 Data correct as of 19 February 2014.
+See the full calculation here.

-The chart shows the minimum, weighted average, and maximum simple interest bid rates that have been accepted on loans at Funding Circle.
+The chart shows the minimum, weighted average, and maximum simple interest rate bids that have been accepted on loans at Funding Circle.

 You can use the dropdown menu to change the number of loans included.